cogitare-ai/cogitare/docs/source/index.rst

 **Cogitare** is a Modern, Fast, and Modular Deep Learning and Machine Learning framework in Python.

-It uses the best of `PyTorch <http://pytorch.org/>`_ through a simple interface to train, evaluate, test models and more.
+It uses the best of `PyTorch <http://pytorch.org/>`_ through a simple interface to train, to evaluate, to test models and more.

 Currently, it's a work in progress project that aims to provide a complete